dancsecs/szlog/README.md

 // flags are removed, and the cleaned argument slice is returned.
 // Multiple `-v` flags increment verbosity accordingly.
 If conflicting
 // or invalid flags are found (e.g., combining `-v` with `--quiet`),
+// an error is returned along with the original arguments.
+Optionally
+// a function that registers argument flags and their description can
-// an error is returned along with the original arguments. func (l *Log) AbsorbArgs(argsIn []string) ([]string, error) func AbsorbArgs(argsIn []string) ([]string, error)
+// be provided (usually for usage information.) func (l *Log) AbsorbArgs(argsIn []string) ([]string, error) func AbsorbArgs(argsIn []string) ([]string, error)